What is a Translation Glossary?

 - Audience-specific terms – Terms that your audiences are likely to use and understand.
 Using these terms will help your company’s documents more relevant to your target audiences or markets.

-- Keywords – Keywords which your target customers use to search for information on search engines are a key part to guarantee your online presence in a foreign market.
+- Keywords – Keywords that your target customers use to search for information on search engines are a key part to guarantee your online presence in a foreign market.

 - Not-translated terms – There are certain words and phrases that you want to leave untouched during the translation process.
 You should include such information in the glossary, especially when your products/services contains highly technical terms in fields like IT, software, and medical.